opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 Start-Process ... -ArgumentList (,$args)
 ```

-> In this example, $args is wrapped in an array so that the entire array is passed to the script block as a single object.
+> In this example, `$args` is wrapped in an array so that the entire array is passed to the script block as a single object.

-Fantastic, I have to force Powershell to stop coercing the string array into a string.

 ### I have no args, and I must scream

-None of the examples in the previous section involving `$args` work, I lied.
+The examples in the previous section involving `$args` don't work, I lied.
-You see, I was simultaneously suffering through the two aforementioned and a third, secret issue!
+You see, I was simultaneously suffering through the two aforementioned issues and a third, secret issue!

-Here is the error:
+Here's the error:

 ```
   10 |  [string[]]$args =  @(